-Have you ever considered outsourcing your blogging by hiring content writers?
+Have you ever considered outsourcing your blogging by hiring a blog writing service?

 Depending on what blogging strategy you’re currently using, this could sound like a godsend.
 The basic idea is simple; you’ll hire a writer or team of writers to take over writing and publishing articles for your blog (or for outsourcing your off-site link building).